Indira Gandhi: War with Pakistan

 Both countries mobilised for war and Gandhi ordered full-out war, ordering an invasion into East Pakistan.
-Pakistan's Navy had not improved since the 1965 war, while the Pakistani airforce could not launch attacks on the same scale as the Indian airforce.
+Pakistan's navy had not improved since the 1965 war, while the Pakistani airforce could not launch attacks on the same scale as the Indian airforce.
 The Pakistan Army quickly attempted major land operations on the Western border, but most of these attacks besides some in Kashmir stalled, and allowed Indian counterattacks to gain land.
-The Pakistan Army lacked wide-scale organisation which contributed to miscommunication and high casualties in the Western front.
+Pakistan's army lacked wide-scale organisation, contributing to miscommunication and high casualties in the western front.

-In the Eastern Front of the war, Indian generals opted for a high speed lightning war, using mechanised and airborne units to quickly bypass Pakistani opposition and make quick strides towards the capital of East Pakistan, Dhaka.
-Jagjit Singh Aurora (who later became a critic of Gandhi in 1984) led Indian Army's Eastern Command.
-The Indian Air Force quickly overcame the small contingent of Pakistani aircraft in East Pakistan, allowing for air superiority over the region.
-Indian forces liberated Jessore and several other towns during the Battle of Sylhet between 7 December and 15 December 1971, which saw India conduct its first heliborne operation.
+In the eastern front of the war, Indian generals opted for a lightning war, using mechanised and airborne units to quickly bypass Pakistani opposition and advance rapidly towards the capital of East Pakistan, Dhaka.
+Jagjit Singh Aurora led the Indian army's Eastern Command.
+The Indian air force quickly overcame the small contingent of Pakistani aircraft in East Pakistan, achieving air superiority.
+Indian forces liberated Jessore and several other towns during the Battle of Sylhet between 7 and 15 December 1971, which saw India conduct its first heliborne operation.
 India then conducted another airdrop on 9 December, with Indian forces led by Major General Sagat Singh capturing just under 5,000 Pakistani POWs and also crossing the Meghna River towards Dhaka.
 Two days later, Indian forces conducted the largest airborne operation since World War II.
-750 men of the Army's Parachute Regiment landed in Tangail and defeated the Pakistani forces in the area, securing a direct route to Dhaka.
-Little Pakistani forces escaped the battle with only 900 out of 7000 soldiers retreating back to Dhaka alive.
-By 12 December, Indian forces had reached the outskirts of Dhaka and had prepared to besiege the capital.
+750 men of the Parachute Regiment landed in Tangail, defeating Pakistani forces and securing a direct route to Dhaka.
+Few Pakistani soldiers escaped the battle, with only 900 out of 7000 soldiers successfully retreating to Dhaka.
+By 12 December, Indian forces reached the outskirts of Dhaka and prepared to besiege the capital.
 Indian heavy artillery arrived by the 14th, and shelled the city.